hydrobricks/hydrobricks-doc/doc/basics.rst

 -----------------

 The catchment is discretized into sub units named hydro units.
-These hydro units can represent HRUs, pixels, elevation bands, etc.
+These hydro units can represent HRUs (hydrological response units), pixels, elevation bands, etc.
 Their properties are loaded from csv files containing at minimum data on each unit area and elevation (mean elevation of each hydro unit).
 Loading such a file can be done as follows: